-(2) Ceramic resonator
+(2) Ceramic resonator and quartz-crystal oscillator

-When the ceramic resonator is used for the main clock, connect the ceramic resonator and the external circuit to pins XIN and XOUT at the shortest distance.
+When the ceramic resonator and quartz-crystal oscillator is used for the main clock, connect the ceramic/quartz-crystal oscillator and the external circuit to pins XIN and XOUT at the shortest distance.
 A feedback resistor is built in between pins XIN and XOUT.